os

 time zone assumes that one Minecraft day consists of 86,400,000 milliseconds.
 Since one in-game day is much faster than a real day (20 minutes), this will change quicker than real time - one real second is equal to 72000 in-game milliseconds.
 If you wish to convert this value to real time, divide by 72000; to convert to ticks (where a day is 24000 ticks), divide by 3600.Parameters

-- args? string The locale to get the milliseconds for.
-Defaults to
+The locale to get the milliseconds for.
+Defaults toingame

 if not set.